robbert-harms/pyschematron/README.rst

 Custom functions
 ----------------
 In the current direct mode evaluation, custom XSLT functions in your Schematron (`<xsl:function>`) are not supported.
+Custom Python functions are supported however.
+View the `demo_custom_functions.py` in the `scripts` directory for examples.

 Compliance